NOPE: Novel Object Pose Estimation from a Single Image: Experiments

 \subsection{Failure cases}

-All the methods fail to yield accurate results when evaluated on the ``bus'' and ``guitar'' categories, as indicated by the high median errors.
-After visual inspection~(see Figure~\ref{fig:failureCases}), it appears that 3D models from the guitar category can be very thin under some viewpoints.
-Moreover, both the guitar and bus categories are `almost symmetric', in the sense that only small details make the pose non-ambiguous.
+All the methods fail to yield accurate results when evaluated on ``clock'', ``dishwasher'', ``guitar'', and ``mug'' categories, as indicated by the high median errors.
+As shown in Figure~\ref{fig:failureCases}, these categories except ``guitar'' are ``almost symmetric'', in the sense that only small details make the pose non-ambiguous.
+Our predictions using the top-3 and top-5 nearest neighbors significantly improves median errors for 90-symmetrical, 180-symmetrical objects, but not circular-symmetrical as mug objects.
+Additionally, guitar objects can appear very thin under certain viewpoints.

-To check if this is really the reason for the poor performance on these two categories, we re-run the evaluation by taking the reference view for the ``guitar" category to be the view with the largest silhouette and by treating both categories as having a 180-degree symmetry.
-Table~\ref{tab:guitar_and_bus} presents the results of this new evaluation; the metrics are significantly better.
-This shows that the failures are indeed caused by views where the objects appear to be very thin, and by `quasi-symmetries'.